pieberrykinnie/1012-grader/docs/instructions.md

 4. **Saving Reports**: Save reports to files for record-keeping and to share feedback with students.

+5. **Using Comments**: Add comments in your patterns file to document what each pattern is checking for, making the file more maintainable.

 ## Troubleshooting

 If you encounter any issues with the tool, try the following:

 1. Ensure your Python version is 3.6 or higher.
 2. Check that the student's script exists and is readable.
-3. Verify that input files are correctly formatted.
+3. Verify that input files and expected pattern files are correctly formatted.
 4. For regex pattern issues, test your patterns separately with a tool like regex101.com.
+5. Make sure your patterns file contains at least one non-empty, non-comment line.